pavelvoronkin/aneratest/assignment/README.md

     Pros: we can do pinning of a plain old thread
 4. Using the same message propagation mechanism reactor will emit index events to tokio enabled "downstream sender"
 5. Async layer will also emit events to "persistence_manager", i've made a stub for it
+6. On startup when we fail to fetch or parse config we retry forever, the idea is we won't expose /health endpoint in this case, so k8s or whoever will decide app is unhealthy and flags it to devops

 # App has the following logical structure: